JobPetrovcic/lean4export/README.md

     ```bash
     lake exe lean4export <output_directory> <lean_module>
     ```
-    For example, to export all declarations from `Mathlib.Data.Nat.Basic` into a directory named `data`, run:
+    For example, to export all declarations from `Mathlib.Data.Nat.Basic` into a directory named `data` (NOTE: the directory must exist), run:
     ```bash
     lake exe lean4export data Mathlib.Data.Nat.Basic
     ```
-    This will create the `data` directory (if it doesn't exist) and populate it with JSON files, one for each declaration in `Mathlib.Data.Nat.Basic` and its dependencies.
+    This will populate the directory with JSON files, one for each declaration in `Mathlib.Data.Nat.Basic` and its dependencies.

 ## Using Arguments